MacGuffin, 2020 ff.

 Lens disassembly, 2019

+For the twelve-part work Lens Disassembly, I documented photographically how I disassemble the lens used for the documentation piece by piece.
 The first unexposed photo is still taken with the lens cap on.
 Bit by bit, disassembled components of the lens can be seen.
-Since in the further course the lens system was also
+Since in the further course the lens system was also disassembled, focal length and sharpness change and more and more aberrations appear.
+Finally, the iris diaphragm has been removed and the photo is overexposed.

 Bauhaus Dessau, 2019 (selection)